-During the summer time I prefer to wear trail runners (Salomon Speedcross 3) rather than hiking boots if I don’t expect any swamps.
+During the summertime, I prefer to wear trail runners (Salomon Speedcross 3) rather than hiking boots if I don’t expect any swamps.

 Parts of the trail were quite easy to hike.
-On some parts there were lots of falles trees on the trail since there was a heavy storm the night before.
+On some parts, there were lots of fallen trees on the trail since there was a heavy storm the night before.
 And finally, I found a bridge – the ‘official’ hiking trail – on the way up.

 A big rock formation on the trail – Muzske Kameny (1417 m)

-Czech journalist Rudolf Kalman died here during a snow storm on 14 January 1929.
+Czech journalist Rudolf Kalman died here during a snowstorm on 14 January 1929.